Eigenvalues and Eigenvectors

 Thus, if is an eigenvector of with eigenvalue then is also an eigenvector of with eigenvalue .
 This also tells us another key fact about matrices:

-The independent eigenvectors of form a basis for , so any vector can be expressed as a linear combination of the eigenvectors :
+If is diagonalizable, its linearly independent eigenvectors form a basis for (or when the eigenvectors can be chosen real), so any vector can be expressed as a linear combination of the eigenvectors :

 Similarity